Glencore shareholders vote out Xstrata directors

-LONDON (Reuters) - Glencore Xstrata (GLEN.L) shareholders have voted to oust all former Xstrata directors from the board of the combined company, with almost 81 percent voting to immediately remove the already outgoing former Xstrata chairman, John Bond.
+LONDON, May 16 (Reuters) - Glencore Xstrata shareholders have voted to oust all former Xstrata directors from the board of the combined company, with almost 81 percent voting to immediately remove the already outgoing former Xstrata chairman, John Bond.

 Along with Bond, shareholders ousted former Xstrata directors Con Fauconnier, Ian Strachan and Peter Hooley.
 Steve Robson resigned earlier on Thursday, ahead of the company’s first annual general meeting.